Wouldn’t you agree if I said Mini Watermelon Peperomia looks like a small watermelon kept in a pot?

 2. Propagation via Leaf Cuttings

 You can use the broken leaves or cut healthy leaves straight from the plant.
-Use a seedling tray or rectangular container if you have many leaf pieces.
+Use a seedling tray or rectangular water-filled container if you have many leaf pieces.

 Follow the steps to propagate it easily.